CAD97/rust-analyzer/docs/dev/syntax.md

 Each tree is fully self-contained (although different trees might share parts).
 Currently, the interner is created per-file, but it will be easy to use a per-thread or per-some-contex one.

-We use a `TextUnit`, a newtyped `u32`, to store the length of the text.
+We use a `TextSize`, a newtyped `u32`, to store the length of the text.

 We currently use `SmolStr`, an small object optimized string to store text.
 This was mostly relevant *before* we implmented tree interning, to avoid allocating common keywords and identifiers.
 We should switch to storing text data alongside the interned tokens.